-NOTE: Students wishing to complete teacher education at institutions other than Longwood University should enroll in the General Studies (no specialization) program.
-Moreover, students should also contact their transfer institution in order to determine specific degree requirements.
+NOTE: Students wishing to complete teacher education at institutions other than Longwood University should meet with the program advisor to discuss courses required by the desired transfer institution.

 Admission Requirements: Longwood will guarantee acceptance of qualified PHCC graduates with an AA&S degree who have earned a minimum grade point average (GPA) of 2.5 on a four point scale at the time of application and graduation.
 This cumulative GPA includes the GPA as calculated by PHCC and the cumulative GPA of all other colleges attended.
 The GPA of 2.5 may not include more than five classes retaken with only the higher grade being calculated by the GPA.
 Students with a GPA below 2.5 at the time of application and/or time of graduation may be considered for admission but without the guaranteed acceptance.